shtrausslearning/nlp/nlp_cheatsheet.md

 X = cv.fit_transform(counters).toarray()
 ```

-#### 2.2 | BOW `ngrams`
+### 2.2 | BoW ngrams

 N-gram Language Model:  An N-gram is a sequence of N tokens (or words)

-- `1-gram` (or unigram) is a one-word sequence.the unigrams would simply be: “I”, “love”, “reading”, “blogs”, “about”, “data”, “science”, “on”, “Analytics”, “Vidhya”
+- `1-gram` (unigram) is a one-word sequence.the unigrams would simply be: “I”, “love”, “reading”, “blogs”, “about”, “data”, “science”, “on”, “Analytics”, “Vidhya”
-- `2-gram` (or bigram) is a two-word sequence of words, like “I love”, “love reading”, or “Analytics Vidhya”
+- `2-gram` (bigram) is a two-word sequence of words, like “I love”, “love reading”, or “Analytics Vidhya”
-- `3-gram` (or trigram) is a three-word sequence of words like “I love reading”, “about data science” or “on Analytics Vidhya”
+- `3-gram` (trigram) is a three-word sequence of words like “I love reading”, “about data science” or “on Analytics Vidhya”

-#### 2.3 | TF-IDF features
+### 2.3 | TF-IDF features

 Term Frequency-Inverse Document Frequency `TF-IDF`

-- Numerical statistic that is intended to reflect **how important a word is** to a document in a collection or corpus
+Numerical statistic that is intended to reflect **how important a word is** to a document in a collection or corpus

 - `T.F`  No of rep of words in setence/No of words in sentence
 - `IDF` No of sentences / No of sentences containing words